rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [66] The best *Copeland* initial matching is computed following a matching fitness scores ranked potential pairs list.

 ..
 [67] The :py:class:`~pairings.FairnessEnhancedIntraGroupMatching` class provides also the opportunity to use *Bachet* ranking scores instead of the *Copeland* scores for guiding the fairness enhancing procedure.
+Unfortunately, ongoing tests don't show any better results, on the contrary.

 ..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive